 Step 3.
 Rebuild MBR

-To your relieve, the Windows System File Checker tool is able to repair missing or corrupted system files for you.
+The Windows System File Checker tool is able to repair missing or corrupted system files, providing a solution to this issue.

 Here are the steps to run the tool:

 Step 1.
-Press Windows + X keys, click Search and type cmd in the search box.
+Press the Windows key + X keys, click on Search, type "cmd" in the search box, and press Enter to open the Command Prompt.

 Step 2.
 Right-click onCommand Prompt and select "Run as Administrator".

 Step 3.
-Type the sfc command to repair the missing or corrupted system files that causing "Unable to reset PC" error and hit Enter: sfc /scannow
+To repair the missing or corrupted system files that are causing the "Unable to reset PC" error, type the command `sfc /scannow` and press Enter.

-Only one partition can be designated as "Active" and that should be your system partition.
-If you have assigned the active partition wrongly, your PC won't boot and you may encounter the error message saying, "Unable to reset your PC.
+You can only have one "Active" partition, which should be your system partition.
+If you mistakenly assign the active partition, your PC won't boot and you may get an error message saying "Unable to reset your PC.
 A required drive partition is missing".

-To set your system partition as active, you'll need to boot your PC up from a Windows installation disk fist, then enter Command Prompt and use some command lines to set the system partition as active.
-Here are these steps:
+To set your system partition as active, you'll need to boot your PC up from a Windows installation disk, enter Command Prompt, and use specific command lines to set the system partition as active.
+This process involves booting from the installation disk, navigating to the Command Prompt, and executing commands such as "diskpart" and "select disk 0" followed by "active" to assign the active flag to the system partition.
+Alternatively, you can use the built-in Windows tool, Disk Management, to achieve the same result.

 Step 1.
-Insert Windows installation disk (DVD) into your PC and restart the computer.
+Insert the Windows installation DVD into your computer and restart it.

 Step 2.
 Press the "F2/F12/Del" key to enter the BIOS boot menu.

 Step 3.
-Select the Windows installation USB or the DVD as the boot drive from the boot menu.
+To start the Windows installation process, select the Windows installation USB or the DVD as the boot drive from the boot menu.
+This will allow the installation to begin and guide you through the setup process.

 Step 4.
 Reboot PC and wait for the computer to boot into the Windows Installation or Recovery DVD.